init-cb/init-cb.github.io/_pages/about.md

 I am currently a Ph.D. student in Biomedical Engineering at Fuwai Hospital, Peking Union Medical College (Chinese Academy of Medical Sciences), under the supervision of Prof. Minjie Lu.

-My research interests focus on computer vision, vision-language alignment, Multimodal Large Language Model, and magnetic resonance imaging(MRI) artificial intelligence applications.
+My research interests focus on computer vision, vision-language alignment, multimodal large language models, and magnetic resonance imaging artificial intelligence applications.
 And my current project focuses on visual language alignment in **cardiac MRI** and **clinical report**, including **visual question answering** and **MRI report generation**.

 Previously, I obtained my master’s degree in Biomedical Engineering from the First Clinical Medical College(Xuanwu Hospital), Capital Medical University, supervised by Prof. Jie Lu.
 I did some research about **atherosclerosis** in the **carotid MRI** and brain during this stage.

 I have published some papers about these topics with total <a href='https://scholar.google.com/citations?user=dolRmMkAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

 # 🔥 News
-- *2026.1*: &nbsp; I have joined Keya Medical as en ontern of Algorithm Engineer.
+- *2026.1*: &nbsp; I have joined Keya Medical as an intern of Algorithm Engineer.
 - *2025.12*: &nbsp; I have been invited as an emergency reviewer of ISBI 2026.
 - *2025.09*: &nbsp; 🎉🎉🎉I enrolled in the Peking Union Medical College Fuwai Hospital as a BME Ph.D. student in the department of Magnetic Resonance Imaging.
 - *2025.06*: &nbsp; 🎉I have joined TowardPi (Beijing) Medical Technology Ltd. as an intern of LLM Algorithm Engineer.